-The Aspen Hall of Fame was established in 1986–87 to recognize and honor those individuals who have had a significant and lasting impact on the Aspen/Snowmass communities—economically, physically, spiritually or intellectually.
-They must have demonstrated inspirational leadership and have made major contributions to cultural, sports, and/or civic activities.
+The Aspen Hall of Fame was established in 1986–87 to recognize and honor those individuals who have had a significant and lasting impact on the Aspen/Snowmass communities—economically, physically, spiritually, ethically or intellectually.
+Nominees must have demonstrated inspirational leadership and have made major contributions to cultural, sports, and/or civic activities.

 The Nomination Form outlines the qualifications for this honor, and the guidelines are carefully followed when considering a nominee for induction.

 Honorees are chosen by members of the Board of Directors.
 Following the selection process, the inductees are notified of their selection, and the community at large is informed through local media.

 Members of the Board of Directors serve a four-year term, with the option to renew for a second four years.
 Because of this relatively lively turnover, many individuals from the Aspen/Snowmass community have served as volunteers on the Aspen Hall of Fame board over the years.

 The Aspen Hall of Fame Banquet date will be held Saturday, April 15, 2023 at the Hotel Jerome.
 The evening begins with a cash bar, followed by dinner, a video presentation describing the life and contributions to the community of each new inductee, and presentation of an award.